-Student: In the event that the alleged party is the EA/EO coordinator, the student should report his/her complaint to the vice president for academic affairs and student services.
-Contact information for the vice president for academic affairs and student services is available on the College website.

-2. Employee: In the event that the alleged party is the EA/EO coordinator, the employee should report his/her complaint to the vice president of administrative services.
+- 1. Student: In the event that the alleged party is the EA/EO coordinator, the student should report his/her complaint to the vice president for academic affairs.
+Contact information for the vice president for academic affairs is available on the College website. - Employee: In the event that the alleged party is the EA/EO coordinator, the employee should report his/her complaint to the vice president of administrative services.
 Contact information for the vice president of administrative services is available on the College website.